Donald Britton (musician): Australia

-In 1974, Britton moved to Queensland where he was Coordinator of Instrumental Music for the Queensland Department of Education (now known as Department of Education and Training (Queensland), examined for the Australian Music Examinations Board (AMEB), and performed as a pianist and associate artist.
+In 1974, Britton moved to Queensland where he was coordinator of instrumental music for the Queensland Department of Education, examined for the Australian Music Examinations Board (AMEB), and performed as a pianist and associate artist.

-His compositions include liturgical works and children’s pieces.
+His compositions include liturgical works and children's pieces.

-Donald Britton OAM was a Life Member of the Accompanists Guild of Queensland, Inc., and his reflection on life as an accompanist is published on the Guild’s website.
+Britton was a Life Member of the Accompanists Guild of Queensland, Inc., and his reflection on life as an accompanist is published on the guild's website.

-Donald Britton's children include author Valerie Britton-Wilson (Valerie Wilson) who recently published a memoir titled 'A Touch of India' which provides detail on some of Donald's life events.
+Britton's children include author Valerie Britton-Wilson (Valerie Wilson) who recently published a memoir titled A Touch of India which provides detail on some of her father's life events.